 Germany and the U.S. are connected through a centuries-long common history.
 German immigrants have helped shape the development of the United States, while the successful development of post-war Germany is inextricably linked to US engagement.

-DEUTSCHLANDJAHR USA 2019
+DEUTSCHLANDJAHR USA 2022

 Celebration of a Gift of Peace from Germany

 WORLDS CHILDREN PEACE MONUMENT (WCPM)